david-flanders-tuke/PhD/theory.md

 ## Questions/hypothesis of behavioural decision making
 Questions:
- - [ ] Can we collectively spend taxpayer resources more efficiently?
+ - [ ] Can institutions collectively spend taxpayer resources more efficiently?
  - [ ] Is there an economics of citation, e.g. libaries as collective action banks?
  - [ ] PhDs students as low income wage/citation earners vs professors as high wage/citation earners; terehby resulting in collectivce action theory that it is the low income earners who enable pareto collaboration?
  - [ ] Are citation highly subtractable and excludability difficult?
 And how are they mined from taxpayer funds?